alankrantas/micropython-BPIBIT/README.md

 The goals of this module are

 * can be used under standard MicroPython firmware;
-* remapped pin numbers so users can access them just like the way on micro:bits;
+* Pins can be referenced by micro:bit pin numbers, which will be remapped to corresponding ESP32 pins;
-* most functions are named after their equivalents in micro:bit's MakeCode JavaScript Block editor.
+* many functions are also named after their equivalents in micro:bit's MakeCode JavaScript Block editor.

 And sorry, no text scrolling/number displaying yet.
 I'll try to figure it out in the future.